renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 Run the command `flyctl deploy` .
 To open your already deployed application in a browser, run the command `flyctl open`.

-## Read this jhipster users
+## Read this jhipster user
-Before deploy the app, you can test it using docker desktop.
+Before deploying the app, you can test it using the docker desktop.

-First edit the file `src/main/docker/app.yml` to use the docker image `stting/mamazinhaflyio` (in my case):
+First, edit the file `src/main/docker/app.yml` to use the docker image `stting/mamazinhaflyio` (in my case):
 ```docker
 # This configuration is intended for development purpose, it's **your** responsibility to harden it for production
  version: '3.8'